Lawrence Summers

-Family and education
+Early life and education

-Summers was born in New Haven, Connecticut, on November 30, 1954, into a Jewish family, the son of two economists, Robert Summers (who changed the family surname from Samuelson) and Anita Summers (of Romanian-Jewish ancestry), who are both professors at the University of Pennsylvania.
+Summers was born in New Haven, Connecticut, on November 30, 1954, into a Jewish family.
+He was the son of two economists, Robert Summers (who changed the family surname from Samuelson) and Anita Summers (of Romanian-Jewish ancestry), who were both professors at the University of Pennsylvania.
 He is also the nephew of two Nobel laureates in economics: Paul Samuelson (brother of Robert Summers) and Kenneth Arrow (brother of Anita Arrow Summers).
 He spent most of his childhood in Penn Valley, Pennsylvania, a suburb of Philadelphia, where he attended Harriton High School.

-At age 16, he entered Massachusetts Institute of Technology (MIT), where he originally intended to study physics but soon switched to economics (S.B., 1975).
+At age 16, he entered the Massachusetts Institute of Technology (MIT), where he originally intended to study physics but soon switched to economics, graduating in 1975.
 He was also an active member of the MIT debating team and qualified for participation in the annual National Debate Tournament three times.
-He attended Harvard University as a graduate student (Ph.D., 1982).
+He attended Harvard University as a graduate student, receiving his Ph.D. in 1982.
 In 1983, at age 28, Summers became one of the youngest tenured professors in Harvard's history.
-It was also during this time that Summers was diagnosed with Hodgkin's lymphoma.
-He underwent treatment and has since remained cancer-free.
 He was a visiting academic at the London School of Economics in 1987.
-Summers has three children (older twin daughters Ruth and Pamela and son Harry) with his first wife, Victoria Joanne (Perry).
-In December 2005, Summers married English professor Elisa New, who has three daughters (Yael, Orli and Maya) from a previous marriage.
-He lives in Brookline, Massachusetts.